SergGurzhy/Nimble/README.md

 - A person may not have a description.
 - In the database, records with the same email for a person cannot be stored.
 - The database allows storing persons with the same full name.
-- A person can delete an email.
+- A person can delete an Email.
-- A person can add an email.
+- A person can add an Email.

 ## Upon Starting the Service:
 - If the database is empty: initialization and populating of the database are performed from the Nimble Contacts.csv file.